Vance Randolph

 Vance Randolph (February 23, 1892 – November 1, 1980) was a folklorist who studied the folklore of the Ozarks in particular.
 He wrote a number of books on the Ozarks, as well as Little Blue Books and juvenile fiction.

 Early life

 Randolph was born in Pittsburg, Kansas in 1892, the son of a lawyer and a teacher.
 Despite being born in a privileged home, Randolph dropped out of high school to work on left-leaning publications.
 This did not stop him from attending college and he graduated from what is now Pittsburg State University in 1914.
 He pursued graduate work at Clark University and received a Master of Arts degree in psychology.
 He later dedicated his book Ozark Superstitions (1947) to the memory of his Clark mentor G. Stanley Hall.
-In 1917 he was drafted into the U.S. Army, and served until the next year when he was given a disability discharge never serving overseas.
+In 1917, he was drafted into the U.S. Army during World War I, and served until the next year when he was given a disability discharge, never serving overseas.